 You might have heard that some people actually get vertigo after a chiropractor visit.
 This is sometimes a side effect of adjustments.
 You can read more about this subject in detail in this article.

 Overall, your best chance of eliminating vertigo once and for all is to see your chiropractor if the above remedies fail.
 They can pinpoint the causes or reasons for your vertigo and make it stop so you can feel like your old, balanced self once more.

 If you found this article helpful, please feel free to share it with others.

-At Better Health Chiropractic and Rehab, we want to stop your vertigo so you can live your best possible life.
+At Better Health Chiropractic and Physical Rehab, we want to stop your vertigo so you can live your best possible life.
 Call one of our 4 clinics for a same day appointment or you can click here to make an appointment online.
 We take all types of insurance and will be happy to check your insurance coverage.

 Don’t live with vertigo one more minute!
 Call Better Health Chiropractic and Physical Rehab today!

 That’s right!
 Receive a certificate for a free one-hour massage with our highly-trained and licensed massage therapists for use after your first appointment.
 Use it yourself, or give it to a friend.